Student Christian Movement of the Philippines: Duterte administration

 During the Duterte administration, SCMP became one of the youth and Christian groups that has been critical of the government.
 Along with other faith-based organizations such as NCCP, Iglesia Filipina Independiente, Promotion of Church People’s Response, Rural Missionaries of the Philippines, and Roman Catholic Church, the youth group also experienced red-tagging and other forms of harassment.

 Forwarding a youth agenda for the 2019 Elections, Kenji Muramatsu, former Spokesperson, said that the youth will hold senators accountable even after elections.

 On August 13, 2019, the SCMP University of Santo Tomas chapter, together with other local groups, launched a protest outside the university condemning the worsening violence in the country, especially in the wake of Negros peasant killings.
 Lynus Del Mar, chapter Spokesperson said that "God does not want a country of killings where justice is not recognized".

 In 2019, the Armed Forces of the Philippines in Iloilo warned against participating in a mass walkout headed by progressive youth organizations.
 The West Visayas State University chapter of SCMP denounced the AFP as trampling on freedom of expression, "silencing voices of truth".

-Muramatsu asked "What is wrong with helping victims of human rights abuses call for justice for their slain loved ones?
+Kenji Muramatsu, SCMP spokesperson, asked "What is wrong with helping victims of human rights abuses call for justice for their slain loved ones?
 After the bloody massacre in Sagay City (Negros Occidental) and the non-stop surveillance and harassment on human rights defenders, now the military wants the people to shut up amid widespread human rights violations committed towards God’s people."
 Further, he said that the actions of the AFP were "un-Christ-like" and that "the Bible and our churches have taught us to pursue justice and let it flow like a stream.
 For the military to vilify the people’s pilgrimage towards this mission explicitly goes against the teachings of Christ."

 On October that year, the UP Visayas chapter of SCMP denounced the red-tagging of posters scattered at their campus that tagged mass organizations in the said university.

-The group criticized the 'failed' online and distance setup of education during the COVID-19 pandemic.
-They said that the state of education during the pandemic has dealt mental, physical, and emotional woes to Filipino students.
+National Chairperson Kej Andres criticized the "failed" online and distance setup of education during the COVID-19 pandemic.
+He said that the state of education during the pandemic has dealt mental, physical, and emotional woes to Filipino students.
 The group urged the government to provide educational aid, safe resumption of classes, and accountability of the national government.
 SCMP also called to abolish the National Task Force to End Local Communist Armed Conflict (NTF-ELCAC), citing red-tagging and other human rights abuses, and redirect its budget towards various aid for the Filipino people suffering under the pandemic, including their advocacy for student aid.